 Island hopping in Malapascua has three stops, namely; Dakit-dakit, Coral Garden, and Japanese Shipwreck.

-Dakit-dakit islet is a snorkeling site, however, it seemed that the strongest typhoon that struck the island two-years ago flushed away all the living marine creatures beneath it.
-There are signs of blooming life though as the corals and fishes started the recovery.
+Dakit-dakit islet is a snorkeling site, however, it seemed that the strongest typhoon that struck the island in 2013 flushed away all the living marine creatures beneath it.
+There are signs of blooming life though, as the corals and fishes started to return and recover.

 Coral Garden offers stunning underwater ecosystem.
 The area is protected and fishing is banned.
 Bantay-Dagat personnel regularly patrol the area.